Since 1975, The San Diego Foundation and our donors have granted more than $1.1 billion to advance a vibrant quality of life in San Diego.

 Our Quarterly Investment Conference Calls provide donors with insights into the state of the market and current Foundation endowment and non-endowment portfolio investment performance.

-We encourage you to listen to the latest Q2 2018 call and review the slides shared from our team of experts to learn more about global trends, portfolio performance and market expectations.
+We encourage you to listen to the Q2 2019 call and review the slides shared by our team of experts to learn more about global trends, portfolio performance and market expectations.

-Steve Klosterman, Regional Director with Halbert Hargrove and The San Diego Foundation Board Investment Chair, kicked off the call and spoke about the trends that are driving the market.
+Steve Klosterman, Regional Director with Halbert Hargrove and The San Diego Foundation Board Investment Chair, kicked off the call by speaking about the trends that are driving the market.

-On the call, Steve Klosterman and I discussed in more detail our investment strategies and key drivers of portfolio performance.
-I encourage you to listen to the recording for further insight and information to help you maximize your charitable investments and grantmaking.
+We are also seeing strong signs from key asset classes within our other portfolios.
+On the call, Steve Klosterman and I discussed these drivers of portfolio performance, as well as our investment strategies.
+I encourage you to listen to the full recording for further insight and information to help you maximize your charitable investments and grantmaking.

 Read more about how we help grow your giving with our investment strategy and performance.